Esri/Viewer/README.md

 -  **Custom URL Parameters:** The template now supports the ability to define a custom url parameter along with the search layer and field.
 This can be used to build applications that display a particular feature at application startup.
 For example if your app displays parcel features you could define a custom url parameter called parcel and then users can navigate there directly by appending ?parcel=1245243242343 and the map will zoom to that feature on startup.
 Define these values using by setting the customUrlParam and customUrlLayer properties in config/defaults.js.
 -  **Support for toggling sub layers:** The layers feature now allows you to toggle the visilibity of sub layers.
 -  **Define custom print layout title:** The print feature now provides an option for users to define a custom title for the print layout.
+-  **Reduce white space on panels:** Reduced white space on panels.
+Now the panels (Legend, layer, desc etc) size to fit the content.
 #Features
 The template can be configured using the following options: